 - Some CGMs will require that you prick your finger to confirm the CGM's accuracy.

-- Acetaminophen can affect the results in some CGMs, reporting the readings higher than they actually are.
+- Some substances like acetaminophen (Tylenol), alcohol, and vitamin C can affect the results in some CGMs.
+They may make the readings higher than they actually are.